NarandBD/Otopack-BN-Mk-2/README.md

-PRs from me will continue in January, at least setting aside a day or two to get something decent out to here before I have to go back to doing research for real life stuff.
-Thank you again for your patience.

 # This is a fork of Otopack for Cataclysm Bright Nights from Kenan2000.
 I plan on adding more sounds and fixes, but I'm busy with real life stuff so updates will be infrequent.

 I'll compile releases containing all changes/additons after a moderate amount of work has been done, with hotfixes and such as needed.